 What is professional housekeeping for the elderly?

 At Alina Homecare, housekeeping can involve one of our Carers visiting your home to help with housework.
-Our Team can sometimes complete the task themselves, or they’ll work with you or your loved one to help make life easier while maintaining independence and dignity.
+Our Team can complete the task themselves, or they’ll work with you or your loved one to help make life easier while maintaining independence and dignity.
 Our care plans will include details on how you or your loved one like things done, so that your home continues to be the familiar place you know and love.

 Why is housekeeping important for elderly people?